 If your store has a stand-beside POS, WIC foods must be separated from non-WIC foods.
-After the foods are separated:

-- The first step is to scan the customer's eWIC card, - Ask the customer to enter their PIN.
-This accesses the participant's benefit balance. - Scan the UPC on the first item.
-If the participant has the food item in their benefit balance and it is in the APL, the item's description will be displayed on the screen. - Enter the price. - Do this for all items in the WIC order. - Press the total button and enter the amounts of any coupons. - Press the total button again and complete the sale. - All receipts are given to the customer. - Reprint the receipt for your records.
+After the foods are separated, the first step is to scan the customers eWIC card, then ask the customer to enter their PIN.
+This accesses the participant's benefit balance.
+Scan the UPC on the first item.
+If the participant has the food item in their benefit balance and it is in the APL, the item description will be displayed on the screen.
+Enter the price.
+Do this for all items in the WIC order.
 If an item is not available to the customer, you will get a message explaining why the item is not approved.